 And, according to Mohammed Fauzi, Muhyiddin would turn PKENJ into Johor Corporation (JCorp), which is one of the most well-known economic corporation in Malaysia.
 He also added that Johor became the third largest contributor to the country’s GDP at that time – a far cry compared to when the state was known to be the sleepy backwater of Malaysia.

 2. He got rid of PMR and PPSMI, and introduced PT3 instead

-As you may have already know, Muhyiddin held several important ministerial posts in the country, regardless of when he was with BN or Pakatan Harapan, such as…
+As you may already know, Muhyiddin held several important ministerial posts in the country, regardless of when he was with BN or Pakatan Harapan.

 And although the result of PT3 would be used to determine the entry of students into Form 4, students may also need to sit for another test before entering the school they chose.

 Besides PT3, Muhyiddin also implemented the Upholding the Malay Language and Strengthening Command of English Language (MBMMBI) policy to replace Mahathir’s PPSMI, which was introduced in schools in 2003.

 Mahathir believes that the English language is important when learning Science and Mathematics because that the language is used in management and industries.
 Besides that, new scientific findings are oftentimes published in English instead of BM anyways.
 But when Muhyiddin was the Education Minister, he had a different opinion:

 “We have scientific data to prove that a student’s improvement in understanding scientific and mathematical concepts is closely linked to the language of communication that he or she can easily understand.” – Muhyiddin to The Star.

 He also added that because the command of English among rural students is very poor, it makes it harder for teachers to teach them in two languages.

 3. Badawi, Najib and Mahathir all sorta thought Muhyiddin betrayed them